Fair Hiring Guide

 - Some organizations have a policy of not releasing information, but a law in California protects references who provide information unless their comments are untrue, without a valid basis, or given with malice.

-- If you’re not getting answers to standard questions, try describing your work culture and its unique pressures, so the reference can give a realistic evaluation.
+- If you’re not getting answers to standard questions, try describing the situations the candidate may work under in detail, so the reference can give a realistic evaluation.
 For example: “We’re a high volume customer service office.
 The phones don’t stop ringing, the paperwork is endless, and we’re considering this candidate for a position in our unit dealing with our most demanding customers.
 Is that a work environment in which they would excel?”

 - Sometimes giving the reference a structure for responding, e.g. “Some people look for new ways to reinvent their job, seek out opportunities and challenges, and assume responsibilities beyond the basic job description.
 Others adhere strictly to their job duties and don’t do more than the basics.
 Can you tell me where this candidate fits on that continuum?”